Deanna Rose Children’s Farmstead transports visitors back to the days of frontier farm living and westward expansion.

 Party guests get their own private entrance to the Farmstead, near the party corrals.

-With bleacher seating, Gayle’s exploration outpost is a great family gathering spot during the day.
+Gayle’s exploration outpost is a great family gathering spot during the day with plenty of picnic table seating.

 The prairie pavilion is the perfect space to host a large event at the Farmstead.
 Learn more about renting the pavilion for your next event.